Appleton International Airport

 It is the third busiest of eight commercial airports in Wisconsin in terms of passengers served.
 In 2016 the airport contributed $676 million to the Northeastern Wisconsin economy.
 In May 2018, Appleton International Airport was the fourth fastest growing airport in the US.
 It is the main base of privately owned regional airline Air Wisconsin and was the original home of Midwest Airlines.
 Midwest Airlines grew out of Kimberly-Clark subsidiary K-C Aviation, which was sold in 1998 to Gulfstream Aerospace, which retains a major facility at the airport, focusing on maintenance, interior completions, and exterior painting for the company's G600, G650, and G700 products.

-The airport attracts people heading back and forth between the EAA's AirVenture, Air Academy and other programs in nearby Oshkosh.
-Starting in 2017, the airport began to offer camping for AirVenture.

 History

 The airport opened with the 5200 ft runway 12/30 in 1965.

-In the 1920s, Appleton's airport was George A. Whiting Field, three miles (5 km) south of town.
-When Northwest was awarded Contract Airmail Route No. 9 in 1926, Whiting Field became one of the original six airports in the airline's route network.
-Passenger service on Northwest began in 1928 but was short-lived.
-By 1936 the municipal airport had opened northeast of town on the south side of US 41, southeast of the intersection.
-At its closing, it had a 3750 ft paved runway; North Central DC-3s landed there after 1958–59.
+In the 1920s, Appleton's airport was George A. Whiting Field.

 Construction of the current facility began in 1963; the field was dedicated on August 22, 1965, along with Air Wisconsin, which started operations out of the airport the next day.